gvwilson/sensibleadventures/wrestler/wrestler.md

 ---

 The mountains were no older than the rest of the world, but they seemed stooped beneath ice and snow.
-The sun was a dull glow in the southeast when Walker told the others that it was time to leave the sled.
+The sun was a dull glow sternward when Walker told the others that it was time to leave the sled.

 "Today, walking, will bring us to your place," the Nukilik said as Luft